mesowx/MesoPy/README.md

 ## Requirements
 MesoPy requires [requests] ( `pip install requests`) because of it's voodoo powers in making API calls for us. ~~Currently only Python 3 is supported but I hope to fix that by the end of summer 2015.~~

+**Before using MesoPy, you will need to obtain an API key/token by contacting the MesoWest folks at [mesowestapi@gmail.com].** Be sure to provide your name, email, phone number, and a brief description on your intended use of MesoWest data.
+You will receive an email with an API key and a link to generate a token.
+Click the link and copy the token you just generated when instancing the Meso object like so: `m = Meso(api_token='YOUR API_TOKEN')`

 ## Installation
 There are two easy ways to install MesoPy: